 TechPoint set them on tech career paths: How you can follow

 For much of the last decade, the talent programs organized by TechPoint have worked to strengthen the state’s talent pipelines, helping the best and brightest find their way to exciting careers in Indiana’s growing tech ecosystem.
 These programs include Xtern and the Summer Opportunities for Students ( S.O.S.)
-Challenge, both of which help college students gain invaluable experience; and Sales Bootcamp, which works to get recent graduates and career-switchers into high growth tech sales roles.
+Challenge (now known at The Pitch), both of which help college students gain invaluable experience; and Sales Bootcamp, which works to get recent graduates and career-switchers into high growth tech sales roles.

 We talked with five Hoosier tech professionals and alumni of TechPoint’s talent programs to gauge if—and how—those programs helped them along their professional pathways.
 We also asked them what advice they might have for those who are considering stepping along that same tech trail.

 Lauren Alayza – Sales Bootcamp (Summer 2019), Sales Development Representative – Casted

 Indianapolis native Lauren Alayza’s journey into the world of tech sales took her through the professional worlds of music, grassroots organizing and advocacy, local politics and podcasting before she eventually realized the common thread: she enjoys helping people achieve their goals and get the most bang for their buck.

 This passion led Alayza to spend several months in 2019 trying to find a way into the world of tech.
 TechPoint’s Sales Bootcamp opened the door.

 “TechPoint literally changed my life,” said Alayza.
 “I was opened up to the software sales industry and given the opportunity to participate in learning-by-doing to see if what I wanted was a career in sales.”